Showing posts with label festival. Show all posts

 Little boy petting the pig & Chicken

-We attended the Sweet Tater Festival Cullman.
+We attended the Sweet Tater Festival in Cullman

-They are famous for their Fried Sweet Tater Pies so we bought one.
+They are famous for their Fried Sweet Tater Pies, so we bought one.

 It was awful (somebody cannot cook tater pies).

-We walked through all the vendor booths stopping to buy a leather key chain.
+We walked through all the vendor booths, stopping to buy a leather key chain.

 Food Vendors